-CHE 227: ORGANIC LABORATORY I. An introductory laboratory course that includes techniques and methods used in synthesis, separation, and purification.
+CHE 227: ORGANIC LABORATORY I. This is an introductory laboratory course that includes techniques and methods used in synthesis, separation, and purification.
 IR spectroscopy, thin-layer and column and gas chromatography methods are studied.
 Co-requisite: CHE 225.
 Four hours of laboratory per week.
 Offered each semester.
 CREDIT: ONE SEMESTER HOUR.

 CHE 228: ORGANIC LABORATORY II.
-A course discussing the theory and use of IR, NMR, and mass spectrometry; strategies of multistep synthesis; and methods of organic structure determination.
-Involves practical laboratory experience with multistep syntheses, organic structure determination and the use of various instrumental techniques.
+This is a course discussing the theory and use of IR, NMR, and mass spectrometry; strategies of multistep synthesis; and methods of organic structure determination.
+It involves practical laboratory experience with multistep syntheses, organic structure determination and the use of various instrumental techniques.
 Prerequisite: CHE 227 with a grade of C or above.
 Corequisite: CHE 226.
 Four hours of laboratory per week.
 Offered each semester.
 CREDIT: ONE SEMESTER HOUR.

 CHE 231: QUANTITATIVE ANALYSIS.
-A course to learn the theoretical understanding of techniques used in analytical chemistry.
+This is a course to learn the theoretical understanding of techniques used in analytical chemistry.
 Course will include gravimetric analysis, titration, spectrophotometry, chromatography and electrochemical analysis.
 Co-requisite: CHE 233.
 Prerequisite: CHE 116 and CHE 118 with grade of C or higher.
 Two hours of lecture per week.
 CREDIT: TWO SEMESTER HOURS.